atgu/GWASpy/docs/phasing.rst

    * - Argument
      - Description
-   * - :code:`--input-vcfs`
+   * - :code:`--input-vcf`
-     - Path to where text file containing VCF(s) for target genotypes paths is
+     - Path to where VCF file to be phased is
    * - :code:`--vcf-ref`
      - VCF file for reference haplotypes if phasing with a reference panel
    * - :code:`--local`